 David believes that when people in positions of power have access to the stories and narratives of the most marginalized, they gain the agency to make change that benefits the often ignored.
 His connection with the stories of disenfranchised and underserved people and communities has allowed him to raise silenced narratives.
 As an activist he has opened doors for Black, Latinx and Hispanic, Queer and Trans people in his community.
 He began volunteering with San Diego Pride in 2015 and since has helped with youth programs, served as a mentor, assisted with programming, and was co-manager of the festival’s community partners.

-He resides in Normal Heights with his dog Mille; he gardens, and is an avid reader and James Baldwin enthusiast.
+David resides in Normal Heights with his dog Millie, where he enjoys gardening and quiet walks along Adams Ave.
+He is an avid reader and James Baldwin enthusiast.
 He sees his role on the Board as one more avenue to learn about and uplift others, and looks forward to new ways of expanding Pride’s outreach and mission, while educating people on the organization’s various tools and programming for supporting the region’s intersectional LGBTQIA+ community.